hectron/fauci.d/README.md

 - `SLACK_API_TOKEN` - the token for your bot
 - `MAPBOX_API_TOKEN` - the token to use to communicate with Mapbox
+- `SENTRY_DSN` - URL to post messages to sentry
+- `SENTRY_ENVIRONMENT` - which environment the application is running on
+- `SENTRY_RELEASE` - used to tag the errors in sentry

 Useful files: